 Even if you're not a sports fan, K-dramas can keep you interested.
 Even sports-themed K-dramas can captivate you with their blend of romance, poignant OSTs, and eye candy.
-Here are nine Korean sports dramas you should watch!
+Here are sixteen Korean sports dramas you should watch!

 1. Stove League

 Baek Seung Soo is a new general manager who must do everything in his power to break the baseball team Dream's long losing streak.
 They're last in the standings, and Seung Soo is hired to help them out, but he does so much more.

 He implores upper management to make decisions in order to assemble the ideal team capable of winning a championship.
 Lee Se Young, the operations manager has dedicated her life to the squad.

 "Racket Boys," is a drama series about teenage students in a small town who aspire to be successful badminton players.
 The lads work hard to compete on a national level while dealing with the pressures of growing up to achieve their goals.

 As the title suggests, "Weightlifting Fairy Kim Bok Joo" focuses on Bok Joo and her journey as an athlete.
 She works hard to keep her dream alive by training, eating a variety of delicious foods, and socialising with her friends.

 Her and Joon Hyung's love story is also quite touching, as they are both athletes.
 They try to find a happy medium between their relationship and the demands of being athletes.
 You'll admire their devotion and sweet romance.

 The new tvN sitcom "Twenty Five, Twenty One".
 Baek Yi Jin is a university student who had to drop out due to a national financial crisis that affected his family.
 He reaches rock bottom and struggles to make ends meet.
 He meets Na Hee Do, who is positive and determined to achieve her goal of becoming a national fencer.

 5. Fight For My Way